Ten-X Group Cg

 Directions

-Located 2 miles south of Tusayan and 47 miles north of Williams on U.S. Highway 180/State Highway 64.
-From Williams, take Highway 64 north; the campground is on the right just before Tusayan.
-The campground is approximately 4 miles south of Grand Canyon National Park's South Rim entrance.
+Located 2 miles south of Tusayan and 47 miles north of Williams on U.S. Highway 180/AZ Highway 64.
+The campground is approximately 4 miles from Grand Canyon National Park's south entrance.

 Amenities